 Over at The National Interest, I’ve written an article parsing this distinction and what it means for the American approach to the South China Sea.
 I argue that

-The South China Sea dispute is governed by a number of different bodies of international law.
-At its core, though, there are two primary legal quarrels: the dispute over territory and the dispute over the substance and application of maritime law.
+Although the United States will often urge the claimants to resolve the South China Sea dispute in accordance with “international law” writ broadly, the conflict is governed in reality by a number of different bodies of international law.
+Building on the historical backgrounder in an earlier post, I will lay out here the two primary legal quarrels at the core of the South China Sea conflict: the dispute over territory and the dispute over the substance and application of maritime law.

 The South China Sea ranks high on any list of the world’s geopolitical hotspots.
 But though the region has been volatile for centuries, the last two decades have witnessed a subtle shift in the underlying drivers of conflict.